How to build an effective threat intelligence program

 1. Creating an intelligence team

-Our analyst team at Intelligence Fusion is not only made up of a wide-range of backgrounds, careers and experiences but every analyst is a graduate of our military-standard intelligence training program, ensuring consistency and maintaining high standards across our collection and reporting.
+Our analyst team at Intelligence Fusion is not only made up of a wide-range of backgrounds, careers and experiences but every intelligence analyst is a graduate of our military-standard intelligence training program, ensuring consistency and maintaining high standards across our collection and reporting.

 The intelligence training consists of a diverse range of modules, all built using real-life experiences, case studies and examples from our intelligence teams’ previous careers spanning multiple countries and sectors.
 These useful hooks of knowledge and tangible scenarios help trainees to absorb and retain information.